-After Iowa Debacle, Left's Tech Experts Say Dems Need A Strategic Shakeup
+After Iowa Debacle, Tech Experts Who Aid Progressives Call For A Strategic Shake-Up

 The caucus app's lackluster performance brought scrutiny of the connections between Shadow, its main investor Acroynm, and various figures and campaigns in the Democratic Party.

-Such connections are no surprise in this corner of the tech world: It's common practice for Democratic candidates and Democratically-aligned causes to use political tools and technologies developed specifically for the left.
+Such connections are no surprise in this corner of the tech world: It's common practice for Democratic candidates and Democrat-aligned causes to use political tools and technologies developed specifically for the left.

 There are essentially separate, parallel universes of tech vendors that develop tools for either Democrats or Republicans — but not both.